Battery charging diagnosis at a glance

 - unknown wiring added by a previous owner

 It is fine to gather observations.
-It is not fine to defeat fuses, breakers, disconnects, BMS protections, or EMS warnings just to force charging.
+It is not fine to defeat fuses, breakers, disconnects, BMS protections, EMS warnings, or charger faults just to force charging.

 Do not bypass the device that is protecting the system